Airchime K2H | ||

 The K2H uses K-bells 1 and 2 attached to the sides of a special narrow manifold.
 This particular horn is fitted with optional screens over the bells to keep debris from fouling the horn. | ||

-![]() | The 1975 Nathan Airchime catalog lists the K2H as a "standard 2-tone locomotive whistle as supplied on export locomotives."
-Few have apparently been supplied for use on domestic US locomotives.
-One exception is Railpower RP20BD and RP20CD genset locomotives, some of which use a K2H mounted in front of the cab in combination with a separate KS2 mounted on the rear of the cab as shown the third photo below.Not all Railpower gensets use this arrangement; many are fitted with a single K3LA instead. | |
+![]() | Some Railpower RP20BD and RP20CD genset locomotives have a K2H mounted in front of the cab in combination with a separate KS2 mounted on the rear of the cab as shown the third photo below.Not all Railpower gensets use this arrangement; many are fitted with a single K3LA instead. | |

 ![]() | ||